pintergreg/software-engineering/lectures/00_intro.md

 The design, the code should be kept as simple as possible.
 When you want to simplify a design, keep only those parts that are absolutely necessary to get the job done.

+And it is nothing new.
+There is a concept in philosophy, called Occam's razor, which is the problem-solving principle that recommends searching for explanations constructed with the smallest possible set of elements.
+Attributed to William of Ockham, a 14th-century English philosopher and theologian.
+The principle is sometimes paraphrased as "of two competing theories, the simpler explanation of an entity is to be preferred." [@enwiki:1305790618]
 :::